"We need the inspiration by the audience."

 Instruments & bows

-Pierre Colombet is playing two violins: a 1717 Antonio Stradivari violin kindly loaned by a generous sponsor through the Beares International Violin Society and a 1736 Matteo Goffriller violin generously loaned by Garbiele Forberg-Schneider as well as a bow by Charles Tourte (Paris, 19th century) loaned by the Forberg-Schneider Foundation.
+Pierre Colombet is playing two violins: a 1717 Antonio Stradivari violin, the « Piatti », kindly loaned by a generous sponsor through the Beares International Violin Society and a 1736 Matteo Goffriller violin generously loaned by Gabriele Forberg-Schneider as well as a bow by Charles Tourte (Paris, 19th century) also loaned by Gabriele Forberg-Schneider.

-Gabriel Le Magadure is playing a 1727 Antonio Stradivari violin loaned through the Beares International Violin Society and a bow by Dominique Pecatte (ca.1845) loaned by the Forberg-Schneider Foundation.
+Gabriel Le Magadure is playing two violins: a Guarnerius Del Gesù violin loaned by the Beares International Violin Society, and a violin from around 1740 with a Guarneri label loaned by Gabriele Forberg-Schneider.
+He plays a bow by Dominique Pecatte (ca.1845) loaned by Gabriele Forberg-Schneider.

-Raphaël Merlin is playing a cello by Carlo Tononi, Venice (approx. 1720) loaned through the Beares International Violin Society.
+Raphaël Merlin is playing two cellos: an instrument by Carlo Tononi, Venice (approx. 1720) loaned by the Beares International Violin Society and an instrument by Andrea Guarneri (1666/1680) from Cremona also generously loaned by Garbiele Forberg-Schneider.